-While it is true that marijuana was decriminalized for possession of less than 1oz, the police will still arrest people and charge them with distribution in cases where the facts don’t support that charge.
+While it is true that marijuana is now legalized for possession of less than 1oz, the police will still arrest people and charge them with distribution in cases where the facts don’t support that charge.

 Police also illegally use the smell of marijuana as a pretense for illegal searches, that can result in arrest for other drugs or related charges.

 And there are other circumstances that can land you a criminal marijuana possession charge.